ahtrahddis/MyEnglishGreekDict/README.md

 1. Connect your Kindle with your Laptop/PC.
 2. Copy MyEnglishGreekDict.mobi to /documents/dictionaries folder.
 3. Unmount, disconnect and restart your Kindle
-4. Don't use it as your default dictionary - having an English - English as your default one, ensures that your Kindle will use it as a fallback dictionary.
+4. Don't use it as your default dictionary - having an English - English as your default one, ensures that your Kindle will use it as a fallback solution.
 Instead choose it from within the book you are currently reading.

 **Notes:**